Kiuryy/uaparser/README.md

 #### OS Version

-OS X major version is alway 10 with consecutive minor versions indicating release releases (10 - Yosemite, 11 - El Capitain, 12 Sierra, etc).
+MacOS major version is alway 10 with consecutive minor versions indicating release releases (10 - Yosemite, 11 - El Capitain, 12 Sierra, etc).
 Windows version is NT version. `Version{0, 0, 0}` indicated version is unknown or not evaluated.
 Versions can be compared using `Less` function: `if ver1.Less(ver2) {}`

 Here are some examples across the platform, os.name, and os.version:

 * For Windows XP (Windows NT 5.1), "`PlatformWindows`" is the platform, "`OSWindows`" is the name, and `{5, 1, 0}` the version.
-* For OS X 10.5.1, "`PlatformMac`" is the platform, "`OSMacOSX`" the name, and `{10, 5, 1}` the version.
+* For OS X 10.5.1, "`PlatformMac`" is the platform, "`OSMacOS`" the name, and `{10, 5, 1}` the version.
 * For Android 5.1, "`PlatformLinux`" is the platform, "`OSAndroid`" is the name, and `{5, 1, 0}` the version.
 * For iOS 5.1, "`PlatformiPhone`" or "`PlatformiPad`" is the platform, "`OSiOS`" is the name, and `{5, 1, 0}` the version.